sivaram143/sivaram143.github.io/resume.md

     -   Act as build and release engineer
     -   Debug the code fix the bugs
     -   Implementing GUI prototype and code for new enhancements
-    -   Developing mongo / shell scripts for repetative-tasks
+    -   Developing mongo / shell / fabric scripts for repetative-tasks
-    -   Following good practices to write the code DRY appraoch
+    -   Following good practices to write the code DRY approach
     -   Working on TDD approach
     -   working on graphite to analyze the logs
     -   Involving the agile sprint and scrum